To understand how low-fat (and sometimes sugar-laden) products have filled our supermarket shelves, we need to go back to Ancel Keys' theses.

 In 1956, the famous nutritionist launched what would become a quasi-biblical reference in the field of nutrition: the 7 countries study.
 Keys had launched this study to prove that excessive consumption of fats was indeed the cause of cardiovascular disease.

-For Ancel Keys, saturated fats and cholesterol were likely to clog arteries.
+For Ancel Keys, the fats and cholesterol were likely to clog arteries.
 To prove this, he studied the link between consumption of saturated fats, such as butter, and cardiovascular mortality in 7 population groups.

 The study involved over 12,000 men in the USA, Finland, the Netherlands, Italy, Yugoslavia, Greece and Japan.
 Ancel Keys shows that Finland has a high rate of cardiovascular disease, while Finns are high consumers of saturated fats.